NavicoOS/pegasus-linux-can/README.md

 This is currently a WIP.
 It currently grab the custom USB interface, and allow to read/write over bulk USB transfer from a char device.

-Here is how to probe for Pegasus custom "get descriptor" commad:
+Here is how to probe for Pegasus custom "get descriptor" command:
 ```
 # Build and load module
 $ make && sudo make test